NaeemBolchhi/acover/README.md

 ## Known Issue
 - On Android, Firefox and Gecko browsers don't work as intended.
+- On iOS, Safari doesn't work as intended.

 ## License
 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).